AndrewGregorovic/check_it/README.md

 - Each item is only used in 1 list.
 This isn't necessary as a one to one relationship but it makes sense to put it this way since adding items to a checklist is essentially creating a new item with a new id number.

 ![Database Schema](docs/database/database_schema.png)

+## Endpoint Documentation

+To view the included endpoint documentation for this app you will need to do one of the following:
+- Go to [https://editor.swagger.io/#](https://editor.swagger.io/#), select File > Import file and then select the `swagger.yml` file located in the `docs` folder.
+- If your chosen IDE has an OpenAPI/Swagger viewer plugin then you can simply install it, open the `swagger.yml` file in your IDE and use the plugin to view the documentation.